mozammel787/Flip-Phone-server/README.md

 - Server deploy on Vercel.
 - Node Express use for create Server Site.
 - Added react hotTost and react icon for make interacting.
-* Moment use for see post  time
+* Moment use for see post  time.

 # Live Link